 In the ancient times, spikenard was a powerful expensive perfume that also possessed medicinal value.
 It was obtained from India.
 The Hindus extracted this perfume from the roots of the plant Nardostachys jatamansi which grows in the upper pasture lands of the Himalayas at an elevation of 11,000 to 17,000 feet.
 It was among the precious Oriental perfumes and ointments and was regarded as an article of trade.

-In the old testament spikenard is mentioned in the book the Songs of Solomon, which is a beautiful eastern love poem extolling the love relationship between a husband and a wife.
+Spikenard is mentioned in both the old and new testament of the bible.
+In the old testament, spikenard is recorded in the book the Songs of Solomon, which is a beautiful eastern love poem extolling the love relationship between a husband and a wife.
 The poetry itself serves as a beautiful illustration of the love of Christ for the church.
 “While the king is at his table, my spikenard sends forth its fragrance.
-A bundle of myrrh is my beloved to me” (1:12, 13 also 4:13–14).
+A bundle of myrrh is my beloved to me” (ch.
+1:12, 13 also 4:13–14).
 For Solomon’s bride (or the church) the name of her beloved (Christ) meant more to her than any perfume, however sweet.

 In His service,